Switzerland

 Transfer Pricing Documentation

 The law only requires filing the Country-by-Country Report, according to the Federal Law on automatic international exchange of Country-by-Country Reports for multinational companies, dated June 16, 2017.
-Neither (Master File nor Local Report) are mandatory but recommended.
+Neither (Master File nor a Local Report) is mandatory but recommended.

 The Master File and the Local Report must not be automatically filed before the Swiss federal tax authorities together with the Swiss corporate income tax return but at the request of the Swiss tax authorities.